 The Australian aid program values partnerships with civil society organisations including non-government organisations (NGOs).
 Civil society organisations can be powerful agents for change—as partners in delivering better services for the poorest members of society, and as enablers of social inclusion.
 They can also advocate for more effective, accountable and transparent governments.
 Civil society organisations promote community level engagement, build the capacity of civil society more broadly and strengthen people to people links.
 Australian NGOs have longstanding connections, expertise and experience in Africa.
 They are working with communities across the African continent.
-According to the Australian Council for International Development (ACFID), around a third of all public donations made by Australians in 2013-14 for development projects overseas went to projects in Africa.
+According to the Australian Council for International Development (ACFID), approximately 30 per cent ($80,543,664) of all public donations made by Australians in 2017-18 for development projects overseas went to projects in Africa.

 Australia’s development assistance delivers the following programs through civil society partners: